 In my diploma project mentioned in the first paragraph, I tried to create unusual parallels, which I stated in the theoretical part.
 There was one I still think of.
 I found out that there is a connection between the post-Gutenberg acceleration of the dissemination of visual motifs and the current super-acceleration of visual perception thanks to the internet.
 We all follow the same blogs and instagram accounts.
 Thus, it is not that suprising that I feel more connected with some foreign art scenes, no matter there is just a virtual connection for now.
 I guess it is because my interest in borderline between the western and the eastern civilization, that I feel a connection with many Middle-Eastern artists or those with such roots.
 For example, I appreciate the work of Jordan Nassar, Arghavan Khosravi, Wael Shawky or Michael Rakowitz.
 I also like the creative strategy of Camille Henrot, David Czupryn, Christoph Knecht and I am grateful for the path established by Kiki Smith, Judy Chicago and the Czech genius and feminist Toyen.

 Besides my own art practice, I also curate shows of other artists.
 I started to curate in 2012, when we opened k.art.on gallery with my

 husband, artist Ondřej Basjuk.
 Altough our small space focused on works

-on/of/with paper closed due to gentrification in 2015, I actually didn’t have a
+on/of/with paper closed due to the gentrification of Karlin neighborhood in 2015, I actually didn’t have a

 pause in curating.
 On a regular basis, I curate exhibitions of foreign residents

-in Prám studio in Prague from 2018 till now.
+in Prám studio in Prague (from 2018 till now).
+My fellow artist colleagues ask me to curate their shows from time to time too.
 I think, this connection with curating has opened my own

 creative strategy to new approaches on one hand and on the other it refined my personal focus.